 What about people of color?
 Did Apple finally get facial recognition right?

-How is 'Attention Awareness' supposed to work for people with facial quirks?
+How is 'Require Attention' supposed to work for people with facial quirks?

-Attention Awareness means you have to be able to somehow show the iPhone that you are aware of its scan by looking directly at it.
+Apple's Require Attention feature means you have to be able to show the iPhone that you are aware of its scan by looking directly at it.
 This ensures that someone can't just scan your face while you're sleeping or looking away, unknowing that someone else has your iPhone.
-There are definitely people that won't be able to perform the actions required for Attention Awareness.
+There are definitely people that won't be able to perform the actions required for Require Attention.

 Can more than one person register their face with Face ID?